These days, blogging is as common as the 9-5 workday.

 When you spend a significant amount of time with your head in the blogosphere preparing content, you want it to reach someone.

-Whether you blog for a business, trying to get customer support, or for your own pleasure, happy readers is always your end goal.
+Whether you blog for a business, trying to get customer support, or for your own pleasure, happy readers are always your end goal.

 Do you use any other tool to discover your visitors’ interest, let me know via the comments section below.